MatBapst/IPA/README.md

 To launch the workcell setup :
-- build and source the repository
+- build (catkin_make_isolated necessary) and source the repository
 - clone the above given repos.
 - roslaunch seher workcell_setup.launch

+To run the robot moving demonstration with speed reduction and stopping when approaching :
+- rosrun seher move_robot

+Hint!! robot has to be in Remote Control mode.
+This must be activated from Teach Pendant.

 SIM BRANCH : working with a gazebo simulated ur5e robot for home setup.